Explore our newest colors - free samples available

 They are small, compact range hood systems positioned directly underneath the cabinets above your cooktop.
 They use in-built suction fans to extract fumes, grease, and vapors during or after cooking.
 Additional features include built-in lights, multi-fan speeds, and automatic exhaust timers.

-They provide sufficient venting and are popular among homeowners looking for a simple range hood system.
-The ducting or piping system for an under-cabinet range hood can is concealed in the upper cabinet or walls.
+Under-cabinet range hoods provide sufficient venting and are popular among homeowners looking for a simple range hood system.
+An under-cabinet range hood's ducting or piping system can be concealed in the upper cabinet or walls.

 Retractable Downdraft Range Hoods